L0stedMrlion/lionsproject-dsbot-v2/README.md

 ## 📋 Extensions & Dependencies

-`Node.js v20 or lower` - I use the newest node.js, but you can use older igs?
+`Node.js v20 or lower` - I use the newest node.js

 `npm install discord.js` - discord.js

 `npm install dotenv` - dotenv

+## ❓ Questions

+`Where do you host this bot?` - I host this bot on my vps, where I have pterodactyl panel with node.js 20 egg.

+`What version of discord.js are you using?` - Im using the newest version - discord.js v14

+`Do you have more questions?` - Send an PM on Discord, I will reply!

 ## 📷 Screenshots